massgov/mayflower-patternlab/styleguide/source/_patterns/01-atoms/04-headings/colored-heading-green.md

 ---
-title: Colored Heading
+title: Colored Heading - Green
 ---
 Description: An `<h3>` element with a designated background color indicated by its CSS class.

 ## State: ALPHA

 ### Notes:
-- _'green' is currently the only value that should be passed for optional variable coloredHeading.color_

 ### Used In:
 - [@organisms/by-author/sidebar-contact](/?p=organisms-sidebar-contact)